solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 ### Lab

-We’re going to use the Token Program to create a Token Mint, create an Associated Token Account, mint tokens, transfer tokens, and burn tokens.
+We’re going to use the Token Token Program to create a Token Mint, create an Associated Token Account, mint tokens, transfer tokens, and burn tokens.

 Assuming you already have a `.env` file with a `SECRET_KEY` setup per